Carrigan/interactive_art/ato2016/presentation.md

 ## Simple Example

-- If you have some simple events to send either way, you can use a single character to trigger things.
+- If you message can fit in one character, use a single character to trigger things.

 ![](strip.gif)

+???

+- Twitter on steroids

 ---
 class: full-image